LENSA IKLIM

 4. Climate resource hub.

-The hub is currently developed to provide a guide and breakdown of topics, a list of experts and critical climate and energy policies and regulations.
+The hub provides a guide and breakdown of topics, a list of experts and critical climate and energy policies and regulations.
+You can access the climate resource hub here.

 Why Just Peninsula Malaysia ?